robertcoopercode/stranger-ipsum/README.md

 Begin by running app.js in your terminal with the command `node app.js` and then access the application in your browser at *localhost:3000*.

-## Heroku App Deployment
+## Deployment

-In order to update the live application on Heroku, the command `git push heroku master` must be executed inside of the project folder.
+The repository is setup with continuous deployment with Heroku.
+Any commit pushed to master on Github will be deployed to the website.

 ## Credits
 - Used this [lorem ipsum generator](https://github.com/trohweder85/ipsum) to help with some of the JavaScript required to select random sentences.